Lightkurve is actively developed on its GitHub repository.

 You should see something like this:

 $ git branch name-of-your-branch

 $ git add FILE-YOU-ADDED-OR-MODIFIED

 $ git commit -m "description of changes"

-Head to https://github.com/KeplerGO/lightkurve and you should now see a button “Compare and open a pull request”.
-Click the button and submit your pull request.
+command above.
+You should automatically see a button that say “Compare and open a pull request”.